 Masala Fruits – Favorite Street Food in Pune

-Walking through the city streets and looking at its street food can give you an impression that an average Puneri is very health conscious.
+Walking through the city streets and looking at its street food can give you the impression that an average Puneri is very health conscious.
 You get options to choose from colorful roasted grains.
-Perfect things to pop in your mouth without worrying about any side effects.
+Perfect things to pop into your mouth without worrying about any side effects.

 If you are not just health conscious but a fitness freak, there are sprouted lentils – just pick them up for your next salad or for your munching on your way back home.

-I have eaten it at homes, but I have never seen it being sold on the road.
+I have eaten it at home, but I have never seen it being sold on the road.

 Bhakarwadi @ Chitale Bandhu

-If you want to pick up the world famous Bhakarwadi of Chitale Bandhu.
+If you want to pick up the world-famous Bhakarwadi of Chitale Bandhu.
 You have to visit their original shop opposite Vishrambaug Wada.
-When I used to live in Pune, way back in 1995, there used to be long queues in front of this shop.
+When I used to live in Pune, way back in 1995, there used to be long queues in front of these shops.
 Now, of course, you can pick it up anywhere in the city and at many places outside the city as well.

 I miss the fresh version that used to get sold the same day but now you have to make do with the